Report tells of sexual assault, racism at military institute - WTMJ

 “The racist and misogynistic acts and outcomes uncovered during this investigation are disturbing,” the report states.
 “Although VMI has no explicitly racist or sexist policies that it enforces, the facts reflect an overall racist and sexist culture.”

+The report includes several other concerns at the 182-year-old institution: VMI is less diverse than other schools.
+It maintains an ”outdated” reverence for the Civil War and Confederacy.
+And a rift between athletes and non-athletes has led “to the incorrect perception that ‘athlete’ means ‘African American.’”

-The report notes that VMI has begun to make changes.
-But it also says that VMI “will likely follow through on its promised reforms only if it is forced to do so.”
+The report said the state should require VMI to submit quarterly reports on diversity and inclusion efforts, adding that VMI “will likely follow through on its promised reforms only if it is forced to do so.”

-In anticipation of the report’s release, VMI released a statement acknowledging incidents of racism and said that the school “cannot fulfill its mission of producing educated and honorable men and women if it allows racism or bias to go unchecked.”

-In the statement, VMI highlighted diversity and inclusion efforts, such as the Jackson statue’s removal and the board voting in Wins in April.
+The school’s first Black superintendent, retired U.S. Army Maj.
+Gen. Cedric T. Wins, said the school has already been moving toward becoming more inclusive and welcoming.
+Those efforts include the removal of a prominent statue of Confederate Gen. Stonewall Jackson, who taught at VMI, in December.

+Wins added that he developed an action plan following “deep dives” into VMI’s policies that will help to better unify cadets.

+In anticipation of the report’s release, VMI highlighted recent diversity and inclusion efforts.
+They’ve included forming a committee focused on diversity, equity and inclusion.
+The school will soon hire its first chief diversity officer and create a cadet-led cultural awareness training program.

-It said that enrollment of cadets of color rose from 12.7% in 1992 to 23.4% in 2020, and that people of color make up 11% of full-time, tenure-track faculty members.
-The school also said it is one of the highest producers of minority commissioned officers in the U.S. military.
+The school said that enrollment of cadets of color rose from 12.7% in 1992 to 23.4% in 2020, and that people of color make up 11% of full-time, tenure-track faculty members.
+VMI also said it is one of the highest producers of minority commissioned officers in the U.S. military.

-The school said that it formed a committee in October focused on diversity, equity and inclusion and that it will soon hire its first chief diversity officer and create a cadet-led cultural awareness training program.

 VMI also pushed back against some of the news coverage.